corbtastik/mongodb-on-k8s/EKS.md

 $ kubectl -n mongodb delete mdb/m1-replica-set
 ```

-## Deploy and Use MongoDB Shared Cluster on Kubernetes
+## Deploy and Use MongoDB Sharded Cluster on Kubernetes

 The last sample is deploying and using a simple [Sharded Cluster on K8s](https://docs.mongodb.com/kubernetes-operator/master/tutorial/deploy-sharded-cluster/).
 The Cluster in this demo has 2 Shards, each with a 3 node ReplicaSet, 1 Mongos and 1 Config Server.